megancvitan/Stage-and-Scope-Light-Map/README.md

 -----ABOUT FILES-----

-main4\_grid.py is for execution of data collection.
+main\_grid6.py is for execution of data collection.

-sillyscope is JS code for reading data from scope at 10 Hz.

 TalkingToRigol allows communication with a Rigol Oscilloscope.

 StageController outlines the linear stage's capabilities of motion.

+Needs: filename and heatmap code

+Data now collects!